openspending/community.openspending.org/resources/osi/conclusions.md

 In a similar vein, while terms like "data journalism" are currently dominating English Language discourse, it is unclear to what extent they have spread into other languages.
 Translation efforts, and careful construction of networks will be key to ensuring that this debate does not become too anglo-centric.

 We would hate to miss a great project in whatever language.
-So please, put us in touch (info [at] openspending.org) if you are a poliglot, who can help bring an otherwise undiscovered project to the fore.
+So please if you are a polyglot, who can help bring an otherwise undiscovered project to the fore, put us in touch (info [at] openspending.org).